harness/developer-hub/kb/continuous-integration/continuous-integration-faqs.md

 * You don't use resource file relationships.
 TI for Python doesn't support resource file relationships.
 * You don't use dynamic loading and metaclasses.
 TI for Python might miss tests or changes in repos that use dynamic loading or metaclasses.
 * Your build tool is pytest or unittest.
 * The Python 3 binary is present.
-This means it is preinstalled on the build machine, available in the step's [Container Registry and Image](https://developer.harness.io/docs/continuous-integration/use-ci/run-tests/test-intelligence/ti-for-python/#container-registry-and-image), or installed at runtime in the step's [Pre-Command](https://developer.harness.io/docs/continuous-integration/use-ci/run-tests/test-intelligence/ti-for-python/#pre-command-post-command-and-shell).
+This means it is preinstalled on the build machine or available in the step's [Container Registry and Image](https://developer.harness.io/docs/continuous-integration/use-ci/run-tests/tests-v2/#container-registry-and-image).
 * If you use another command to invoke Python 3, such as `python`, you have added an alias, such as `python3 = "python"`.
-* If you get code coverage errors, your [Build Arguments](https://developer.harness.io/docs/continuous-integration/use-ci/run-tests/test-intelligence/ti-for-python/#build-arguments) don't need coverage flags (`--cov` or `coverage`), and you don't need to install coverage tools in [Pre-Command](https://developer.harness.io/docs/continuous-integration/use-ci/run-tests/test-intelligence/ti-for-python/#pre-command-post-command-and-shell).
+* If you get code coverage errors, your [Command](https://developer.harness.io/docs/continuous-integration/use-ci/run-tests/tests-v2/#command) doesn't need coverage flags (`--cov` or `coverage`).

 ### Does Test Intelligence support dynamic code?